fadado/jqt/docs/content/engine.md

 [documents](./content.html#preprocessing) and [data](./data.html#json) cover in
 detail their usage of the preprocessor.

-A different transformation can also be be considered a kind of preprocessing.
+_jqt_ offers a transformation that can also be be considered a kind of preprocessing.
 The option `-T` allows the use of YAML files for collections of MarkDown snippets:

-<%include "opt/T.txt">
+<%include opt/T.txt>

 ### CSS preprocessing

 As a bonus, _jqt_ can also expand CSS style sheets.
-This is documented in this section because it is outside the _jqt_ normal processing work flow.
+This is documented in this section because it is outside the normal _jqt_ processing work flow.

 To enable CSS preprocessing the `-P` option must be used with the `css` or `css-min` options:

-<%include "opt/P.txt">
+<%include opt/P.txt>

 You can minify the CSS style sheet choosing the `css-min` option.
 The CSS minimization is not extremely aggressive, but is safe and sufficient.

 #### Macro calls

-The macro syntax used by _jqt_ in CSS files is very similar to used by the traditional `cpp` preprocessing of C and C++ languages, but changing the prefix character `#` by `&`.
+The macro syntax used by _jqt_ in CSS files is very similar to the syntax used by the traditional preprocessing of C and C++ languages, but changing the prefix character `#` by `&`.
 The more common predefined macros have this syntax: